US stocks waver, on track for 4th monthly loss this year - KESQ

 Consumers have shifted spending from discretionary items like electronics to necessities as inflation grows hotter.
 A weaker-than-expected consumer confidence reading on Tuesday revealed that persistently high inflation was making Americans more pessimistic about both the present and future.

-Health care companies gained ground.
-Pfizer rose 1%.
-Industrial firms and retailers fell.
-FedEx fell 4% and Target slipped 1.4%.
+Health care and technology companies gained ground.
+Eli Lilly rose 1.5% and Microsoft added 1.6%.
+Industrial firms, retailers and energy companies fell.
+FedEx fell 2.2%, Target slipped 2.1% and Exxon Mobil slid 3.1%.

+Cruise lines were among the biggest decliners in the S&P 500.
+Carnival slid 14.6%, Royal Caribbean dropped 10.2% and Norwegian Cruise Line fell 9.7%.